parryc/thevoid/templates/leflan/language_bavarian-german.md

 # Adjectives

 Adjectives decline based on the gender and case of the described word.
 Each adjective has a base form with is suffixed by an ending letter corresponding to the gender and case combination.
+When an adjective is used with a verb, it is not declined, e.g. _guad_ in <ex>_es is guad_ / it is good</ex>.

 Gender | NOM  | ACC | DAT
 -------|------|-----|-----